 The Participant may terminate this Agreement at any time by providing a written notice of such termination to the Custodian in a form and manner acceptable to the Custodian.
 As of the date of the termination notice, the Custodian will no longer accept additional deposits under the Agreement.
 Upon receiving a termination notice, the Custodian will continue to hold the assets and act upon the provisions within the Agreement until the Participant provides additional instructions.
-If no instructions are provided by the Participant to the Custodian within 30 days' of the termination notice, and unless the Custodian and Participant agree in writing otherwise, the Custodian will distribute the Custodial Account, less any applicable fees or penalties, as a single payment to the Participant.
+If no instructions are provided by the Participant to the Custodian will distribute the Custodian and Participant agree in writing otherwise, the Custodian will distribute the Custodial Account, less any applicable fees or penalties, as a single payment to the Participant.
 The Custodian will not be liable for any losses from any actions or inactions of any successor trustee or custodian.